 - whether the person was receiving a pension or other social security benefits

 The death certificate is a copy of the entry made by the registrar in the death register.
-This certificate is needed to deal with money or property left by the person who has died, including dealing with the will.
-You may need several copies of the certificate, for which there will be a charge.
+You may need several copies of the certificate as it is needed to deal with money or property left by the person, including dealing with the Will.

-Following a bereavement it is important that the affairs of the deceased are all settled.
-If left unchecked, outstanding bills, benefits and credit cards can add unwelcome pressure and stress at a time when you're at your most vulnerable.
+Following a Bereavement it is important that the affairs of the deceased are all settled.
+If left unchecked, outstanding bills, benefits and credit cards can add unwelcome pressure and stress during a difficult time.

 Tell us Once Service

-- Driver and Vehicle Licensing Agency (DVLA) - for UK driving licence cancellation
+- the Driver and Vehicle Licensing Agency (DVLA) - to cancel the deceased’s driving licence.